IntelLabs/flrc-benchmarks/README.md

 ## Related Publication

 Leaf Petersen, Todd A. Anderson, Hai Liu, and Neal Glew.
 2013.
-[Measuring the Haskell Gap](haskellgap).
+[Measuring the Haskell Gap][haskellgap].
 In Proceedings of the 25th symposium on Implementation and Application of Functional Languages (IFL '13).
 ACM, New York, NY, USA, , Pages 61 , 12 pages. [(PDF)](doc/haskell-gap.pdf)

 ## License